Porsil/planet-match/README.md

     -   Lighthouse
         -   Lighthouse reports were generated through the Google Chrome developer tools at several points during the websites development.
-        -   The first report gave a accessability score of 82, due to no alt labels being added to the images.
-Javascript code was added to include alt labels on all images, which improved the score to 100.
+        -   The first report gave an accessibility score of 82, due to no alt labels being added to the images.
+JavaScript code was added to include alt labels on all images, which improved the score to 100.
         -   The final report after deployment gave the following scores:

         ![Lighthouse Report](assets/read-me-docs/lighthouse.png)